dkapitan/dkapitan.github.io/about/index.md

 ## Helping others through informed simplicity: a data science manifesto

 __Informed simplicity__ is an enlightened view of reality.
 It is founded upon an ability to discern or create clarifying patterns within complex mixtures.
-Originally formulated by [Matthew Frederick](http://www.goodreads.com/book/show/1958355.101_Things_I_Learned_in_Architecture_School) in the context of architecture, it translates nicely into the data science domain, emphasizing different tenets which I think are crucial to success of any practicing data scientist:
+Originally formulated by [Matthew Frederick](http://www.goodreads.com/book/show/1958355.101_Things_I_Learned_in_Architecture_School) in the context of architecture, it translates nicely into the data science domain, emphasizing different tenets which we think are crucial to success of any practicing data scientist:

 * __Pattern recognition__ is a crucial skill for an [information] architect, who must create a highly ordered building [data warehouse] amid many competing and frequently nebulous design considerations [information requests].
 This is more than just an analogy: machine learning is in fact based on pattern recognition in abstract, multidimensional spaces represented by the data.